 The responses we develop to tackle community drugs problems must be holistic, integrated and partnership based.
 They need to be community based, involve the people most affected by the problem in finding solutions that work for their communities, and they need to be adequately resourced.

 Community responses are not just about the front line services that provide innovative and wide ranging services to drug users.
-If we understand that community drugs problems develop because of an array of co-existing factors then the responses to these problems must also work to strengthen community resources and cohesion.
-It is imperative that the problems in local areas are responded to by the involvement of those most affected - drug users, their families and their communities.
+Community drugs problems develop because of an array of co-existing factors - the responses to these problems must also work to strengthen community resources and cohesion.
+It is imperative that the problems in local areas are responded to by the involvement of those most affected - people who use drugs, their families and their communities.

-The responses developed in Ireland following the 1996 Rabbitte Report, were recognised as being, innovative, imaginative and even unique on a global level and included:
+The responses developed in Ireland following the 1996 Rabbitte Report, were innovative, imaginative and included:

 - The appointment of a Fulltime Minister to take responsibility for the National Drug Strategy,

 - The establishment of a cross-sectoral team including community representatives to oversee the Drugs Strategy nationally.